What is the normal band for BMI in men? A fitness blog guide to what the number really means

 More abdominal fat can suppress the hypothalamic pituitary gonadal axis, increase aromatase activity, and lower testosterone, especially in functional hypogonadism, which is the reversible form driven by obesity, metabolic syndrome, type 2 diabetes, or medications.[6]
 Low testosterone is not diagnosed from one isolated number.
 Men need persistent symptoms plus biochemical evidence, and LH and FSH must be measured alongside testosterone so you can tell primary from secondary hypogonadism.
 The Endocrine Society guideline also recommends repeat morning testing when results are low or borderline.[9]

 At Veedma, the practical decision thresholds are total testosterone below 350 ng/dL and free testosterone below 100 pg/mL when symptoms persist.
 Morning blood should be drawn from 07:00 to 11:00.
 Low testosterone with elevated LH and/or FSH suggests primary hypogonadism.
-Low testosterone with low or in range LH and FSH suggests secondary or functional hypogonadism, where Enclomiphene can be an appropriate first line treatment because it stimulates natural testosterone production while preserving fertility.
+Low testosterone with low or in range LH and FSH suggests secondary or functional hypogonadism.
+When LH is below 8 mIU/mL and the testes can still respond, Enclomiphene is the first line option because it stimulates natural testosterone production while preserving fertility.

 What a modern fitness dashboard adds